Automorphisms of fine curve graphs for nonorientable surfaces: Introduction

+\begin{itemize} \item Not only two-sided curves but also one-sided curves appear on a nonorientable surface.
+Thus, it is necessary to properly define whether one-sided curves are allowed or not for several concepts such as for torus pairs, pants pairs, and bigon pairs (see Subsection~\ref{notations}).
+We also observe that automorphisms of $\mathcal{C}^{\dagger}(N)$ preserve two-sidedness of curves (Lemma~\ref{presv_two-sided}).

+\item Inessential simple closed curves of nonorientable surfaces consist not only of curves bounding a disk but also of curves bounding a M\"obius band.
+It affects the proofs of Lemmas~\ref{presv_torus_pairs} and \ref{presv_annulus_sets} for example.
+We also have to consider whether or not curves bounding a M\"obius band are allowed in our definition of the extended fine curve graph $\mathcal{EC}^{\dagger}(N)$ (see Remark~\ref{remark_for_extended_graph}). \end{itemize}

-For a related research, Roux and Wolff~\cite{Roux--Wolff22} considered a variant $\mathcal{NC}_{\pitchfork}^{\dagger}(F)$ of the fine curve graph and its automorphism group.
-They proved that ${\rm Aut}(\mathcal{NC}_{\pitchfork}^{\dagger}(F))$ is isomorphic to ${\rm Homeo}(F)$ for every non-spherical surfaces (i.e., surfaces not embeddable in the 2-sphere) without boundary, orientable or not, compact or not.
-In \cite{Roux--Wolff22}, they mentioned the possibility of proving Theorem \ref{thm:ori} via the graph $\mathcal{NC}_{\pitchfork}^{\dagger}(F)$.
-We note that Theorem \ref{thm:main} could also be approached with the strategy.
+In related research, Roux and Wolff~\cite{Roux--Wolff22} considered a variant $\mathcal{NC}_{\pitchfork}^{\dagger}(F)$ of the fine curve graph and its automorphism group.
+They proved that ${\rm Aut}(\mathcal{NC}_{\pitchfork}^{\dagger}(F))$ is isomorphic to ${\rm Homeo}(F)$ for every nonspherical surface (i.e., surfaces not embeddable in the 2-sphere) without boundary, orientable or not, compact or not.
+In \cite{Roux--Wolff22}, they mentioned the possibility of proving the result of \cite{Long--Margalit--Pham--Verberne--Yao} via the graph $\mathcal{NC}_{\pitchfork}^{\dagger}(F)$.
+We hope that Theorem \ref{thm:main} could also be approached with the same strategy.